-Develop proposals for structural arrangements by reviewing role and interaction between RTO preparations, RPMs and inter-regional meetings, in terms of efficiency, effectiveness and economy, for undertaking the preparations for WTDC-21, taking into account the preparations underway in the regional telecommunication organizations (RTOs).

-Consider proposals from RTOs for regional priorities reflected in regional initiatives for the purpose of focusing on issues which create wider interest, lead to financing and proper implementation by BDT in all of the regions.

-Propose changes for repurposing high-level policy statement process and Side Events to thematic events to address development challenges and priorities, as well as development funding and enhanced partnerships.

-Propose strategies for assisting Member States prepare inputs for WTDC-21.

-Consider and propose actions necessary for enhancing the participation at WTDC-21 of the right stakeholders (e.g., problem owners, solution owners, fund owners and beneficiaries) at WTDC-21.

-Identify the elements associated with the elaboration of the draft Declaration as the blueprint for the implementation of the Action Plan.
+The Working Group shall operate in English/six languages.

+The Working Group meetings should normally be held electronically and if necessary, the Working Group may hold face to face meeting before 2021 meeting of TDAG.

-To report to the 2021 meeting of TDAG
+To report its progress to the 2021 meeting of TDAG.

+It is further proposed that the composition and working methods including timelines of the Working Group be established by TDAG-20 to enable the work to begin as soon as practicable.

 The development of issues associated with the ITU-D part of the Strategic Plan could be considered in a correspondence group established by TDAG for the purpose of identifying any pertinent matters at WTDC-21, but focused principally on the formulation of an input via the BDT Director to the Council Working Group on the elaboration of the draft Strategic Plan for the Plenipotentiary Conference in 2022.

-It is further proposed that the composition and working methods including timelines of the Working Group be established by TDAG-20 to enable the work to begin as soon as practicable.

 EGYPT:

+Egypt’s Proposal on the TOR of the TDAG WGs

-TDAG Working Group on WTDC Reform / Proposed Terms of Reference
+TDAG Working Group on WTDC Reform

+Proposed Terms of Reference

-On the basis of contributions from Member States, Sector Members and others to TDAG-20, as well as the results of the two Web Dialogues on WTDC Reform, it is clear that there are several actions which TDAG can undertake which will be necessary for the achievement of a successful WTDC-21.
+On the basis of contributions from Member States, Sector Members and others to TDAG-20, as well as the results of the two Web Dialogues on WTDC Reform, it is clear that there are several actions which TDAG can undertake which will be necessary for the achievement of a successful WTDC.
 Accordingly, it is proposed that a dedicated TDAG Working Group be established with the following terms of reference:

-To review WTDC preliminary proposals, which were discussed during the two TDAG web dialogues on WTDC held in March and April 2020 and during TDAG-20 virtual meeting, 2-5 June 2020.
+To review preliminary proposals on WTDC reform, which were presented toTDAG web dialogues on WTDC reform held in March and April 2020 and during TDAG-20 virtual meeting, 2-5 June 2020.

-Develop proposals for structural arrangements by reviewing role and interaction between RTO preparations, RPMs and inter-regional meetings, in terms of efficiency, effectiveness and economy, for undertaking the preparations for WTDC-21, taking into account the preparations underway in the regional telecommunication organizations (RTOs).
+Develop proposals for structural arrangements by the role and interaction between RTO preparations, RPMs and inter-regional meetings, in terms of efficiency, effectiveness and economy, for undertaking the preparations for WTDC, taking into account the preparations underway in the regional telecommunication organizations (RTOs).
+This is a good point but needs more scope clarification

 Consider proposals from RTOs for regional priorities reflected in regional initiatives for the purpose of focusing on issues which create wider interest, lead to financing and proper implementation by BDT in all of the regions.

-Propose changes for repurposing high-level policy statement process and Side Events to thematic events to address development challenges and priorities, as well as development funding and enhanced partnerships.
+Propose changes for repurposing the high-level policy statement process and Side Events to thematic events and development tracks to address development challenges, as well as development funding and enhanced partnerships.

-Propose strategies for assisting Member States prepare inputs for WTDC-21.

-Consider and propose actions necessary for enhancing the participation at WTDC-21 of the right stakeholders (e.g., problem owners, solution owners, fund owners and beneficiaries) at WTDC-21.
+Consider and propose actions necessary for enhancing the participation at WTDC of effective stakeholders (e.g., problem owners, solution owners, fund owners and beneficiaries) at WTDC.

-Identify the elements associated with the elaboration of the draft Declaration as the blueprint for the implementation of the Action Plan.

-To report to the 2021 meeting of TDAG
+To report to the 2021 meeting of TDAG.